 Friends and Support People

 The first person a survivor shares their story with has the largest impact on how that survivor then heals from the trauma, and we know that many survivors tell a close friend or trusted family member first.
-We also know that many survivors are met with disbelief or blame when they share their stories, which can be re-traumatizing for survivors.
-This is why it is important that you know how to best support survivors.
+We also know that many survivors are met with disbelief or blame when they share their stories, which can be re-traumatizing and hurtful.
+This is why it is important that you know how to best support your loved ones.
 The information on this page is a great starting place, and we hope that you continue seeking resources and information on how you can best provide support to the survivors you know.

 - Believe what they tell you, and let them know that you believe them.